Mohammad Hosni: Family life

 Two of his daughters became popular actors and singers.
-Najat, known as Najat Al Saghira (born 1938) and Soad Hosni (1943-2001) both became singers and were super-stars in the Arab world.
+Nagat, known as Nagat El-Sagheera (born 1938) and Soad Hosni (1943-2001) both became singers and were super-stars in the Arab world.
 Another daughter, Samira, was a minor actress.

 His son, Ezz Eddin Hosni (1927–2013), was a music composer, with credits for some 100 songs, and taught his sister Najat music and singing.
 Another son, Sami Hosni, was a cellist, jewelry designer and calligrapher.
 His son Farooq was a painter and his daughter Samira was an actress.

 Latest

 In 2011, Egyptian master calligrapher Khudair al-Borsaidi said he met Mohammad Hosni in 1958 and that Mohamed Hosni was his “first teacher”.

 In 2012, Arabic Calligraphy Exhibition in Cairo (organized by Senari House in Sit Zainab, Cairo) showed the original of one of his frameworks for the first time.
 This particular work of Hosni was owned by artist Hamdi Al Sharif; a student of Hosni.